JackStouffer/jacks_standard_library/README.md

 ## What's Supported

-Official support for Windows, macOS, and Linux with MSVC, GCC, and clang.
+Official support is for Windows, macOS, and Linux with MSVC, GCC, and clang.

-This might work on other POSIX systems, but I have not tested it.
+This might work on other POSIX systems with other C compilers, but I have not tested it.
+ARM in big endian mode is not supported.

 ## Caveats